Garden Story

 Garden Story is an action role-playing game developed by Picogram and published by Rose City Games.
 The game was released for macOS, Windows, and Nintendo Switch on August 11, 2021, and for Xbox One on July 12, 2022.
 Limited Run Games announced that physical copies would be distributed in Q3 2022.

-The game follows Concord, a grape who takes care of the Kindergarden, which is tended by the youngest Greenling.
+The game follows Concord, a grape who takes care of the kindergarten, which is tended by the youngest Greenling.
 Plum, the Guardian of Spring Hamlet, tells them that the Rot is causing the lack of new Greenlings.
 Plum appoints Concord as the new Guardian of Spring Hamlet, and Concord goes on a journey across the Grove to defeat the Rot.
 Garden Story received mixed reviews from critics, who praised the visuals and music, but were underwhelmed by the gameplay.

 Gameplay

 In Garden Story, players control a grape named Concord, who has to travel across the Grove and eliminate the Rot that resides there.
 Concord can wield a sword, a hammer, and a dowsing rod.
 Each weapon can be upgraded with materials.
 An enemy may require the use of a certain weapon to defeat them.
 Weapons can be used to solve puzzles and gather resources.
 Concord can use the dowsing rod to grab items or activate switches.
 Attacking, rolling and sprinting depletes Concord's stamina gauge.

 In each town that they visit, Concord is given a house where they can change their clothes, store materials, and refill bottles.
 Garden Story has a day-night cycle.
 The day ends if Concord dies or goes to sleep.
 When Concord wakes up, they are given daily tasks to complete.
 Each day, the requests on the bulletin board are changed.
 When Concord rests, the town earns experience points from requests completed during the previous day.
 The experience points are given to one of three categories.
 Increasing the level of each category upgrades the inventory of the town's shops.
 Some towns have to reach a certain level to progress in the story.
 They are leveled up when Concord completes the town's requests.
 Concord can collect new resources by planting seeds.
 Some seeds have to be planted to progress through the story.
 Concord can build structures around town, and purchase cosmetic items from the stores.
 To gain access to an area's dungeon, Concord has to complete requests and gather resources.
 Concord has to defeat the dungeon's boss to move on to the next area.

 Orbs can be found around the island.
 Concord can break them and consume the gems inside of them.
 These gems provide permanent upgrades to Concord's stats, including stamina, health, resistance, and mind.
 Perks can be used to change Concord's stats and abilities, which are obtained when they complete tasks.
 These perks represent memories which alter stats and grant abilities.
 Concord can restore their health with bottles filled with dew.